NatasaMiric/the-petrovaradin-catacombs/README.md

 ## Deployment

 ## Testing

+Tested all links in webpages if they are working correctly and make sure there are no broken links.
 ### Validator Testing

-The W3C validator was used to validate the HTML on all pages of the website.
-It was also used to validate CSS in the style.css file.
+The W3C validator was used to validate the HTML on all pages of the website and to validate CSS in the style.css file.

 * HTML

 * CSS

+### Lighthouse

+### Testing User Stories